eisberg-labs/ngx-size-me/README.md

 >Responsive component for Angular, inspired by [react-size-me](https://github.com/ctrlplusb/react-size-me).

 Lightweight angular directive that makes your components aware of width, height and position.
 ![Example](docs/thumbnail.png)
+If you 👍 this project, consider giving it a ★, thanks! 🙌
 # Install

 ```javascript